What Are Tannins in Wine?

 And polyphenols are macromolecules made of phenols–complex bonds of oxygen and hydrogen molecules.
 Yep, wine is science!

 Need an example?
-About 50% of the dry weight of plant leaves are pure tannin.
+About 50% of the dry weight of plant leaves is pure tannin.

-As a characteristic in wine, tannin adds both bitterness and astringency, as well as complexity.
-Tannins in wine are most commonly found in red wine, although some white wines have tannin too (from aging in wooden barrels or fermenting on skins).
+Tannin in wine adds both bitterness and astringency, as well as complexity.
+Tannins are most commonly found in red wine, although some white wines have tannin too (from aging in wooden barrels or fermenting on skins).

 What Does Tannin Taste Like?

 Tannin tastes dry and astringent, and you can feel it specifically on the middle of your tongue and the front part of your mouth.
 Unsweetened black tea is a great example of nearly pure tannin dissolved in water.

 Master wine vocabulary and food pairing techniques with this poster set.Buy Now